Pseudodifferential Weyl calculus on vector bundles: Weyl quantization on vector bundles

-First of all, we note that the $u_{i}$-derivatives of the symbols $a$ and $b$ can be computed using~\cref{lemma:derivative}, for example, it holds that
+First of all, we note that the $u_{i}$-derivatives of the symbols $a$ and $b$ can be computed using \cref{lemma:derivative}.
+For example, it holds that

-Thus, the expansions of the symbols $a$ and $b$ take exactly the same form as in \cite[Sec.~4.7]{dls_weyl}, with the only difference that the horizontal covariant derivatives should now be understood as acting on $a \in \Gamma(T^*M, \pi^*(F^* \otimes G))$ or $b \in \Gamma(T^*M, \pi^*(E^* \otimes F))$.
+Thus, the expansions of the symbols $a$ and $b$ take exactly the same form as in \cite[Sec.~4.7]{dls_weyl}, with the only difference being that the horizontal covariant derivatives should now be understood as acting on $a \in \Gamma(T^*M, \pi^*(F^* \otimes G))$ or $b \in \Gamma(T^*M, \pi^*(E^* \otimes F))$.
 In particular, note that these expansions will not contain any curvature terms related to the connections on the vector bundles $E$, $F$, and $G$.
 There will only be Riemann curvature terms coming from the expansions of $v_1$ and $v_2$ in terms of $u_1$ and $u_2$.
-However, the main difference is the presence of the holonomy $\mathbb{H}_z(\nabla^{\pi^*F})$, which can be expanded in terms of $u_1$ and $u_2$ using the same methods explained in \cite{Vines_holonomy}, and the resulting terms will contain the curvature of $\nabla^{\pi^*F}$ and its derivatives.
-We present the details of the expansion of the holonomy in \cref{Appendix:Holonomy}.
-The expansions of the geometric factor $\Lambda$ defined in~\cref{eq:GeomFact}, the exponential $E$ and the vectors $v_{1},v_{2},w,\widetilde{\omega}$ as defined in~\cref{eq:Vectors} (cf.~\cref{Fig:Triangle}) have been derived in \cite[Sec.~4]{dls_weyl} and are recalled in~\cref{Subsec:Exp2}.
+However, the main difference is the presence of the holonomy terms, which can be expanded in terms of $u_1$ and $u_2$ using the same methods explained in \cite{Vines_holonomy}.
+The resulting terms will contain bundle curvatures and their derivatives.
+We present the details of the expansion of the holonomy terms in \cref{Appendix:Holonomy}.
+The expansions of the geometric factor $\Lambda$ defined in \cref{eq:GeomFact}, the exponential $\mathbb{E}$, and the vectors $v_{1},v_{2},w,\widetilde{w}$ as defined in \cref{eq:Vectors} (cf. \cref{Fig:Triangle}) have been derived in \cite[Sec.~4]{dls_weyl} and are recalled in \cref{Subsec:Exp2}.

-We start by noting that the variable $p$ in $E$ is a free variable independent of the momenta $p_{1,2}$.
+We start by noting that the variable $p$ in $\mathbb{E}$ is a free variable independent of the momenta $p_{1,2}$.
 Furthermore, we observe that the only quantities that depend on $p_{1}$ and $p_{2}$ are the symbols $A$ and $B$, while all remaining terms depend exclusively on $u_{1}$ and $u_{2}$.
-We restrict the development to third order in $\epsilon$, which requires us to take into account those terms at fourth order that contain an extra factor of $\epsilon^{-1}$, i.e.~where there is a contribution from the oscillatory exponential factor $E$.
-At zeroth order the symbol of the star product is given by the product of the symbols, i.e.
+We restrict the development to third order in $h$, which requires us to take into account those terms at fourth order that contain an extra factor of $h^{-1}$, where there is a contribution from the oscillatory exponential factor $\mathbb{E}$.
+At zeroth order, the symbol of the star product is given by the product of the symbols

-where the bundle indices are suppressed, as explained in the statement of Proposition~\ref{Prp:StarProdExp}.
-The contribution of $k=1$ to~\eqref{eq:ExpStruc} is given by
+where the bundle indices are suppressed, as explained in the statement of \cref{Prp:StarProdExp}.
+The contribution of $r=1$ to \cref{eq:ExpStruc} is given by